-The Programme on Ecosystem Change and Society (PECS) is a new initiative within the ICSU global change programmes that aims to integrate research on the stewardship of social–ecological systems, the services they generate and the relationships among natural capital, human wellbeing, livelihoods, inequality and poverty.
+The Program on Ecosystem Change and Society (PECS), is a 10-year Future Earth project that is also jointly sponsored by ICSU and UNESCO.
+PECS aims to integrate research on the stewardship of social–ecological systems, the services they generate, and the relationships among natural capital, human wellbeing, livelihoods, inequality and poverty.

 Please contact Albert Norström for more information.